bonibv/swarc-material/arc42/arc42-template-EN.md

 </div>

-You should know the quality goals of your most important stakeholders, since they will influence fundamental architectural decisions.
+"You should know the quality goals of your most important stakeholders, since they will influence fundamental architectural decisions.
 Make sure to be very concrete about these qualities, avoid buzzwords.
-If you as an architect do not know how the quality of your work will be judged…
+If you as an architect do not know how the quality of your work will be judged…"

+The PictShare app is designed to enhance the photographic experience by providing a dedicated platform for image sharing and editing, catering to the specific needs of photography enthusiasts and professionals.

 <div class="formalpara-title">